 PACTA Coordinated Projects (PACTA COP)

 PACTA COP is our dedicated program in which we work together with individuals or groups of governments and supervisors to help them apply PACTA to the portfolios of their regulated entities.
 The goal of these coordinated exercises is to measure the alignment of both the entire financial sector and the individual participating institutions.
 The outcome can be used by governments, supervisors as well as participating financial institutions to inform their climate finance strategies.

-Already, 2DII has helped to run the assessments in Switzerland and Liechtenstein.
-Additional governments or supervisors, including Austria, Luxembourg, Netherlands, Norway, and New York State, are set to do the same over the course of 2021.
+Already, we have helped to run the assessments in Switzerland and Liechtenstein.
+Additional governments or supervisors, including Austria, Luxembourg, Netherlands, Norway, and New York State, are set to do the same over the course of 2022.
 The assessment is also expected to be deployed in France with Finance for Tomorrow as part of Finance ClimAct, an initiative to help implement the EU Sustainable Finance Action Plan.

 How it works